'No-one who saw the photo thought I would survive'

 Delhi riots: 'No-one who saw the photo thought I would survive'

-A Reuters photo of a Muslim man being brutally beaten by a Hindu mob became the defining image of religious riots that broke out in Delhi in February.
+A Reuters photo of a Muslim man being brutally beaten by a Hindu mob became the defining image of religious riots that broke out in the Indian capital Delhi late last month.

 Mohammad Zubair survived the attack after he lost consciousness and was left for dead.
 However, he has serious injuries and spent days in hospital.